 Common functions of a SOC How Mimecast helps improve the performance Reporting Customer Service Reports containing historical email flow and threat data.
-Integration with SIEMs for email &amp; web security data for report generation.
-Mimosost data available for searching in the reporting system of the expansion/s sheeping.
+Integration with SIEMs for email & web security data for report generation.
 Mimecast data available for searching in the reporting system of the organization's choosing.
 Ongoing tracking of the successful and failed delivery of legitimate email coming from the organization's domains.